DevOps-MBSE/AaC/docs/docs/plugins/gen_protobuf.md

 ```

 ## Optional Keyword
-Protobuf 3.15 implemented the `optional` keyword, however, the `optional` keyword is considered a anti-pattern in protobuf 3 messages, because all fields are inherently optional in protobuf 3 messages.
+Protobuf 3.15 implemented the `optional` keyword, however, the `optional` keyword is considered a anti-pattern in Protobuf 3 messages, because all fields are inherently optional in Protobuf 3 messages.

-Because optional keywords are anti-patterns, and are used for VERY specific cases, we currently don't plan to implement the `optional` keyword for generated protobuf 3 messages.
+Because optional keywords are anti-patterns, and are used for VERY specific cases, we currently don't plan to implement the `optional` keyword for generated Protobuf 3 messages.